microsoft/semantic-kernel/docs/decisions/0032-agents.md

 - Conversation - Context for sequence of agent interactions.
 - Channel: ("Communication Path" from diagram) - The protocol with which the agent interacts with the nexus.

 > Agents of different modalities must be free to satisfy the requirements presented by their modality.
-Formalizing the `Channel` concept provides natural vehicle for this to occur.
+Formalizing the `Channel` concept provides a natural vehicle for this to occur.

 These concepts come together to suggest the following generalization: